-In June 2018, the American Concrete Institute announced a new technician certification, the ACI Self-Consolidating Concrete (SCC) Testing Certification program.
-This certifies those professionals who demonstrate knowledge and ability to correctly perform test methods for measuring fresh properties of self-consolidating concrete in accordance with the following five ASTM standards:
+In June 2018, the ACI announced a technician certification, the ACI Self-Consolidating Concrete (SCC) Testing Certification program.
+This certifies those professionals who demonstrate knowledge and ability to correctly perform test methods for measuring fresh properties of SCC per the following five ASTM standards:

 - ASTM C1610: Static Segregation of SCC Using Column Technique

 - ASTM C1611: Slump Flow of Self-Consolidating Concrete

 - ASTM C1621: Passing Ability of SCC by J-Ring